Lombard-Web-Services/howdareyou/README.md

 # howdareyou
-Simple micro-tremor VSA tool , to detect voice stress, using Fast Fourier Transform.
+Simple VSA tool , to detect voice stress, using Fast Fourier Transform.
 This script is an experimental tool that permit to assess veracity of a speech, on a sound file and perform stress analysis of micro-tremors.

 ## Dependencies